vmummer/juice-shop-solver/README.md

 ## How to install it
 - Change the URL variable to your wanted juice shop (you can install it with https://github.com/bkimminich/juice-shop)
+- Open the specified URL in a browser (if you want to see notifications and codes)
 - Launch the script in Python
 - Enjoy !